What To Expect at your SSDI Medical Exam?

 Now you feel stranded.
 You’re not sure where to turn.
 You’re frustrated.

 But you don’t have to give up.
-It’s time to look at an SSDI reconsideration.
+It’s time to look at an SSDI reconsideration and how you qualify for disability.

 You can appeal the denial and still turn it into an approval.